Creating and Managing Sitemaps Using Sync APIs

 How it Works

-Once the sitemap is created, any change in the URL (that is, update, delete, or addition) is handled using the Sync token that's generated by the Sync API at the specified intervals (for example, 1 day or 2 days for blogs).
+Once the sitemap is created, any change in the URL (that is, update, delete, or addition) is handled using the Sync token that the Sync API generates at the specified intervals (for example, one day or two days for blogs).

-Therefore, through Sync APIs, the sitemap just gets updated instead of getting created every time on the running server.
-Refer to our Sync APIs documents to understand how it works.
-For untracked URLs, you can change it manually by re-running the server or by keeping long intervals (for example, 30 days depending on how frequently you change your static routes).
+Therefore, through the Sync APIs, the sitemap just gets updated instead of getting created every time on the running server.
+Refer to our Sync APIs documents to understand how they work.
+For untracked URLs, you can change them manually by re-running the server or keeping long intervals (for example, 30 days, depending on how frequently you change your static routes).

-For our example, we have kept the interval of 1 minute.
-So after every minute, the Sync API will fetch the updated URLs (if any) and adds them to the sitemap.
-You can change this interval by opening the app.js file and update the interval in the following lines of code:
+In this example, we have kept 1 minute.
+So after every minute, the Sync API will fetch the updated URLs (if any) and add them to the sitemap.
+You can change this interval by opening the app.js file (available in the downloaded code) and update the interval in the following lines of code:

 Additional Resource: To know how the Sync API works with Python SDK, refer to our guide Using the Sync API with Python SDK for more details.